Muhibullah-Shahjahan/chiralbd.org/content/research/starter-guide.md

  We use the [git](http://git-scm.com) version control system to track the various developments of our code base and we organize our projects in repositories at [github](http://github.com).
 It is important to become a smooth user of both git and github.
 We use git and github also to track all documents that we write ourselves, including your thesis report.
 In the windows environment, I recommend that you install [github for windows](http://windows.github.com/) and/or [TortoiseGit](http://code.google.com/p/tortoisegit/).
 [Github bootcamp](https://help.github.com/articles/set-up-git) and Dudler's [git guide](http://rogerdudler.github.com/git-guide/) are good places to start.
 Our workflow is loosely based on [github flow](http://scottchacon.com/2011/08/31/github-flow.html).
 The articles on [Team collaboration with github](http://net.tutsplus.com/articles/general/team-collaboration-with-github/) and [How to collaborate on Github](http://code.tutsplus.com/tutorials/how-to-collaborate-on-github--net-34267) also contain interesting discussions.

+### Python

+{{< figure src="/img/starter-guide/python.png" width="120px" class="left-inline" >}}
+We use [Julia](http://julialang.org/) as our main programming language.
+You are probably used to MATLAB and may be put off by the idea of having to learn another language.
+Don't worry, Julia is more-or-less an open source MATLAB variant, but much faster (within 2x speed of C) and much cooler than MATLAB.
+It is a very promising language for data science in general and it will help your research work a lot if you become proficient in Julia.

+### R Programming
+{{< figure src="/img/starter-guide/r.svg" width="120px" class="left-inline" >}}
+We use [Julia](http://julialang.org/) as our main programming language.
+You are probably used to MATLAB and may be put off by the idea of having to learn another language.
+Don't worry, Julia is more-or-less an open source MATLAB variant, but much faster (within 2x speed of C) and much cooler than MATLAB.
+It is a very promising language for data science in general and it will help your research work a lot if you become proficient in Julia.

+### Bioconductor
+{{< figure src="/img/starter-guide/bioconductor.png" width="120px" class="left-inline" >}}
+We use [Julia](http://julialang.org/) as our main programming language.
+You are probably used to MATLAB and may be put off by the idea of having to learn another language.
+Don't worry, Julia is more-or-less an open source MATLAB variant, but much faster (within 2x speed of C) and much cooler than MATLAB.
+It is a very promising language for data science in general and it will help your research work a lot if you become proficient in Julia.

 ### Julia

 {{< figure src="/img/starter-guide/julia-logo.png" width="120px" class="left-inline" >}}
+We use [Julia](http://julialang.org/) as our main programming language.
+You are probably used to MATLAB and may be put off by the idea of having to learn another language.
+Don't worry, Julia is more-or-less an open source MATLAB variant, but much faster (within 2x speed of C) and much cooler than MATLAB.
+It is a very promising language for data science in general and it will help your research work a lot if you become proficient in Julia.

+I also recommend that you spend some time on getting familiar with [Test-Driven Development](https://www.youtube.com/watch?t=11&v=ZB66AKW87M0) (TDD) of code.

+### SPSS

+{{< figure src="/img/starter-guide/spss.svg" width="120px" class="left-inline" >}}
 We use [Julia](http://julialang.org/) as our main programming language.
 You are probably used to MATLAB and may be put off by the idea of having to learn another language.
 Don't worry, Julia is more-or-less an open source MATLAB variant, but much faster (within 2x speed of C) and much cooler than MATLAB.
 It is a very promising language for data science in general and it will help your research work a lot if you become proficient in Julia.

 I also recommend that you spend some time on getting familiar with [Test-Driven Development](https://www.youtube.com/watch?t=11&v=ZB66AKW87M0) (TDD) of code.